MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  3 │
     =#

-Using `Then`, this combinator could be used as a query primitive.
+We could construct and register a `FirstHalf` query primitive.

     DataKnots.Lift(::typeof(FirstHalf)) = DataKnots.Then(FirstHalf)